Britain's anti-EU party buys advert to deny racism before Europe vote

-LONDON (Reuters) - Britain’s UK Independence Party (UKIP) on Monday took out an advert in a national newspaper to assert it was not racist as rival politicians and the media united to condemn its characterization of Romanian immigrants.
+LONDON, May 19 (Reuters) - Britain’s UK Independence Party (UKIP) on Monday took out an advert in a national newspaper to assert it was not racist as rival politicians and the media united to condemn its characterisation of Romanian immigrants.

 Most opinion polls show UKIP is on course to come first or second in elections to the European Parliament on Thursday, pushing Conservative Prime Minister David Cameron’s party into a humiliating third place just a year before a national election.